TIY-Austin-Front-End-Engineering/Curriculum/day-33/README.md

 > You will need to do these steps each time you have changes on your development environment that you want to deploy to production (aka heroku).

+1. Run `grunt buildProd` to prepare all of your files for production.
-1. Make sure you have added and committed all of the changes that you want to deploy.
+2. Make sure you have added and committed all of the changes that you want to deploy.
-2. Run `git push heroku master`
+3. Run `git push heroku master`
-3. This is usually a good time to push to github too: `git push origin master`
+4. This is usually a good time to push to github too: `git push origin master`

 # Assignment